5C0R410N/IPL-Sales-Analyzer/README.md

 Starting the Program

-· Open Termux and type "report" (the program will start) · For first time setup, program will ask for your name - input that · Then it will ask for your Target Share (Example: 0.33) - input this for future uses
+· Open Termux and type report (the program will start) ·For first time setup, program will ask for your name - input that ·Then it will ask for your Target Share (Example: 0.33) - input this for future uses

+Daily Setup: Adding New Sales Data

+· Before running the analyzer daily, copy or move your new sales PDF file (e.g., mpo_sale_qty_value_SPECIAL_t.PDF) to the SalesSource folder
+·Replace the old file or keep multiple versions as needed

 Selecting PDF File